Back to top

 How to use this document

-During completion of the receipt, and thereafter, it is important that the parties undertake the necessary steps for notifying the DVLA ('Driver & Vehicle Licensing Agency') of the change in ownership of the vehicle.
+The parties must undertake the necessary steps for notifying the DVLA of the change in ownership of the vehicle.
 Further advice can be found online on the DVLA website.

-Where there is any subsequent issue with the standard of the vehicle, the buyer may wish to request a refund in the first instance by formally sending a letter to request this.
-Where matters are not resolved, the buyer may wish to formally notify the seller that the terms of sale have been breached and thereafter instigate court proceedings where appropriate.
+Where there is any subsequent issue with the standard of the vehicle, the buyer may wish to request a refund in the first instance.
+Where matters are not resolved, the buyer may wish to formally notify the seller that the terms of sale have been breached.

 Relevant law